 - Provides additional access on and off Highway 1 at the new Mountain Highway Interchange

-- Reduces congestion and pressure on Lillooet and Dollarton Interchanges
+- Reduces congestion and pressure on Keith Road/Seymour Parkway and Main Street/Dollarton Highway Interchanges

 - Improves fish and wildlife habitat in the area through environmental rejuvenation and drainage enhancements

-There will be further opportunities to provide input on the Highway 1 – Lower Lynn Improvements later in 2016.
+Open houses and comment periods were held in January 2016, February 2017 and April 2018.
+There will be further opportunities to provide input on the Highway 1 – Lower Lynn Improvements throughout the project.